vinavfx/ComfyUI-for-Nuke/README.md

   * Nuke 11 or higher (Not tested on previous versions !)
   * `websocket-client` Python library
   * <a href="https://github.com/comfyanonymous/ComfyUI" target="_blank">ComfyUI</a>
-  * ComfyUI-HQ-Image-Save (required to load images and sequences and work with EXR)
+  * ComfyUI-VideoHelperSuite (required to load images and sequences)
+  * ComfyUI-HQ-Image-Save (if you want to work in exr)

 ## Installation
 ### 1. Copy to nuke folder